precondition/precondition.github.io/_posts/2020-11-01-home-row-mods.md

 {% highlight c %}
 case HOME_HASH:
   if (record->event.pressed && record->tap.count > 0) {
-    if (record->event.pressed) {
       // send advanced keycode, etc.
       // the 16 bit version of the `tap_code` function is used here
       // because KC_HASH is a non-basic keycode. tap_code16(KC_HASH);
-    }
       // do not continue with default tap action
       // if the MT was pressed or released, but not held return false;
   }
 break;
 {% endhighlight %}